-- Holds the Student Data Privacy Conference every fall and spring - Posts resources for educators related to student data privacy - Serves as a repository for student data privacy law and policy - Provides training including in-person, online training videos, and a monthly newsletter - Trains on using the Student Data Privacy Consortium to improve LEA compliance of data sharing agreement contract requirements - Offers Records Officer Annual Certification to train LEA record handlers in educational record management and best practices, and to nurture the relationship between LEAs and the Utah Division of Archives and Records Services
+- Holds the Student Data Privacy Conference every fall and spring. - Posts resources for educators related to student data privacy. - Serves as a repository for student data privacy law and policy. - Provides training including in-person, online training videos, and a monthly newsletter. - Collaborates with privacy stakeholders across the nation. - Trains on using the Student Data Privacy Consortium to improve LEA compliance of data privacy agreement contract requirements. - Offers Records Officer Annual Certification to train LEA record handlers in educational record management and best practices, and to nurture the relationship between LEAs and the Utah Division of Archives and Records Services.